 - Dutch cocoa or whipped cream, if desired

 Take an empty drinking glass and fill it with ½ cup ice.

-You could also use a mason jar that has a lid if you would rather shake up your raspberry iced coffee than stir it with a spoon.
+You can also use a mason jar that has a lid if you would rather shake up your raspberry iced coffee than stir it with a spoon.

-Depending on how indulgent you want to be, add a few tablespoons of half and half, milk or flavored creamer.
+Depending on how indulgent you want to be, add half and half, milk, or flavored creamer.

-Stir or shake all the ingredients together until they are wekk combined.
+Stir or shake all the ingredients together until they are well combined.

 Top with sprinkles of Dutch cocoa or whipped cream, if desired.

 At some point, the frozen raspberries (if you’ve used them) and the ice are going to melt a bit which is a good thing.

 I love the way they add flavor to the iced coffee.

 You can either muddle them down further or scoop them up with a spoon when you’re finished with your coffee.